-The Screening for AA is based on best scientific knowledge and has utilised ecological and hydrological expertise.
+The AA is based on best scientific knowledge and has utilised ecological and hydrological expertise.
 In addition, a detailed online review of published scientific literature and grey literature2 was conducted.
 This included a detailed review of the National Parks and Wildlife (NPWS) website including mapping and available reports for relevant sites and in particular sensitive qualifying interests/special conservation interests described and their conservation objectives.

-The ecological desktop study completed for the AA of Draft Plan and the Screening for AA for Proposed Material Alterations comprised the following elements:
+The ecological desktop study completed for the AA of the Plan comprised the following elements: